 Wall street section of the park may be closed during winter.

 Navajo trail also has a series of long and short switchbacks leading to the canyon floor.
 And once you reach the canyon floor, you see Douglas firs and Ponderosa pines towering among the hoodoos.
-The contrast of the greens and browns of the trees and the orange of the hoodoos is absolutely stunning.
+The contrast of the greens of the trees and the orange of the hoodoos is absolutely stunning.